jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

 - technical
 ---

+- phone as wiimote
+- hand position to gesture toolkit
 -   baba is you but for browser interactions
 	-   data plane is main source of truth
 		- optionally replicated using [[thoughts/Rhizome|Rhizome]]